 52-58: Procurator Antonius Felix quells the Egyptian’s uprising

 Judean procurators were contending with uprisings and revolts that were led by charismatic messianic insurgents.
-Acts 5:36 either confuses or equates Theudas with the Egyptian; any reader who was familiar with the unrest in the area at the time would have noticed this.
+Acts 5:36 either confuses or equates Theudas with the Egyptian when it says “[Theudas] was killed, all his followers were dispersed, and it all came to nothing.”.
+Of the Egyptian, Josephus writes “…but the rest of the multitude were dispersed every one to their own homes, and there concealed themselves.”

 Consider what Acts does later in Acts 21, when a Roman commander makes an accusation against Paul